Why Hire a Part-Time CMO?

 Timing is crucial when it comes to hiring a part-time or fractional CMO and there are several scenarios when it can be highly beneficial, depending on timing.

-Before product launch, a part-time CMO can help develop a marketing strategy that aligns with your product, target audience, and budget.
+Before product launch, a part-time CMO can help develop a marketing strategy that aligns with your product, target audience, customer base and budget.
 Part-Time CMOs - by definition - work with multiple businesses at once within limited time-frames.
-With the expertise gained from that experience, you can benefit from their optimization of your marketing efforts which will help ensure a successful product launch.
+With the expertise gained from that experience, you can benefit from their optimization of your marketing strategy which can help ensure a successful product launch.

 Then after launching a new product, it's essential to keep the momentum going and continue to attract new customers.
 In this instance, a part-time or fractional CMO helps fine-tune and execute your marketing strategy based on the initial feedback from customers.

-On other occasions, a product launch may work but growth and usage from an initial spurt can also peter out.
+On other occasions, a product launch may work but growth and usage from an initial spurt can also decrease over time.
 In this scenario, it may be necessary to pivot.
 A pivot may be needed to stay alive as a business, so it isn’t an insignificant decision and has a huge impact on your marketing strategy: you may need to completely blow up your plans and previous assumptions.
-Hiring a Part-Time CMO when you believe you need to pivot gives you the chance to have fresh eyes and an objective voice to assess the market, develop a new marketing strategy and move you in this new direction.
+Hiring a Part-Time Chief Marketing Officer when you believe you need to pivot gives you the chance to have fresh eyes and an objective voice to assess the market, develop a new marketing strategy and move you in this new direction.

 The final possible scenario is when expanding into a new country.
 This can be a challenge for a variety of reasons: distance, time zone, language and currency may all be part of your issues, depending on your industry.
 Take the example of a successful European business that wants to start selling their products or services in the US.
 Many on the continent are afraid of this step and may not have anyone on their team - including a senior marketer - who has experience with it themselves.
 Bringing in a Part-Time CMO who knows the local market can help you develop a marketing strategy that navigates cultural differences and make less missteps along the way.